Last Updated on

 7 - Living Intentions Organic Superfood Cereal

-What we liked about this Living Intentions product is that it has some added digestive enzymes to help with overall gut health.
+What we liked about this Living Intentions product is that it has some added plant-based digestive enzymes to help with overall gut health.

 Plus, it has some dietary fiber to help your digestive processes a bit more.